Introduction

 Models

-These plugins integrate various AI models (including mainstream providers and custom setups) to handle configuration and requests for LLM APIs.
-For more on creating a model plugin, see the Quick Start: Model-Type Plugin.
+These plugins integrate various AI models (including mainstream LLM providers and custom model) to handle configuration and requests for LLM APIs.
+For more on creating a model plugin, take refer to Quick Start: Model Plugin.

 Tools